netsec-ethz/scion-tutorials/content/index.md

 ## Getting started

 There are generally two ways of installing and running SCION infrastructure.
 The first way is by downloading and running a preconfigured Virtual Machine (VM), while the second way is manual installation on an Ubuntu 16.04 platform.
-We cover both ways in this tutorial.
+We cover both approaches in this tutorial.

-We suggest exploring the
+We suggest exploring the tips and tricks section below to learn how to use the infrastructure.

-## Running SCION infrastructure in VM
+## Running SCION infrastructure in a VM

-Easiest way to run SCION is by running preconfigured SCION Virtual Machine.
-Following tutorials are covering necessary steps for that:
+The easiest way to run SCION is by running a preconfigured SCION Virtual Machine on a commodity OS (MacOS, Windows).
+The following tutorials are covering the necessary steps.

 * [Running SCION VM over OpenVPN](/virtual_machine_setup/dynamic_ip)
 * [Running SCION VM with static public IP](/virtual_machine_setup/static_ip)

 ## Configuring SCION infrastructure manually

-Following tutorials cover how to install, configure and run SCION infrastructure in a step-by-step manner.
+The following tutorials cover how to install, configure, and run a SCION infrastructure in a step-by-step manner on a dedicated Ubuntu 16.04 host (without a VM).

 ### 1. Installing SCION on different platforms: